 The following Criteria must be met to ensure a successful application.

-- Applicants must be secondary school students, aged between 13 and 18 years old, inclusive, at the return date of the proposed tour.
+- Applicants must be primary, intermediate or secondary school students, aged between 9 and 18 years old, inclusive, at the return date of the proposed tour.
 Exceptions may be granted under extraordinary circumstances.

 - Applicants must reside in Australia or New Zealand.